• Organisation

 Coldrey (The Scheme 1993, p.56) writes that Castledare was a pre-existing building that had been vacant for some time prior to its purchase by the church around 1927.
 According to Coldrey’s research (p.423), Castledare had been occupied since 1895 as a farming property.

-When Castledare was originally established (as Castledare Special School), it was designed to accommodate up to 30 boys.
-Coldrey says (pp.56-57) that Castledare Special School began with 10 boys in residence and its first Director, Br Hyland, was a qualified, registered teacher from Britain.
-Hyland ‘spent several weeks studying and observing the work done’ at the Glenfield Park School in Sydney (a ‘special residential school’ for children with intellectual disabilities) prior to taking up his role at Castledare.
+According to Coldrey (pp.56-57), the school began with 10 boys in residence and its first Director, Br Hyland, was a qualified, registered teacher from Britain.
+Hyland ‘spent several weeks studying and observing the work done’ at the Glenfield Park School in Sydney LINK prior to taking up his role at Castledare.

 Annual reports of the Child Welfare Department (CWD) show admissions were always lower than capacity: 19 boys (1929); 20 boys (1930); 13 boys (1931, 1932).

-The ‘Castledare Home for Backward Boys’ as it was called in the CWD annual report in 1934 (p.4) was closed at the beginning of 1934.
-Seven boys were transferred to a ‘special section’ of Clontarf, three were put out to service and three boys remained at Castledare, which became a ‘preparatory school’ for primary school age boys.
+The School closed at the beginning of 1934 due to low admissions.
+Seven boys were transferred to a dedicated section at Clontarf, three were put out to service and three boys remained at Castledare, which became a preparatory school for primary school age boys.

 1929